Install Rust

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-To install Rust, if you are running Unix,
+To install Rust, if you are running a Unix such as WSL, Linux or macOS,

 run the following in your terminal, then follow the on-screen instructions.